n8thangreen/treeSimR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+> An R package for easy, robust forward simulating probability decision trees, calculating cost-effectiveness and probability sensitivity analysis (PSA).

 ## Introduction

-An R package for easy, robust forward simulating probability decision trees, calculating cost-effectiveness and probability sensitivity analysis (PSA).

-Currently contains functions to:
+The package currently contains functions to:

   - read-in and check tree object
   - simulate final expected outcomes